 The Monkey Brush Vine (Combretum rotundifolium) is a colorful flower to see in the Amazon Rainforest.
 You can see their fantastic coloration in the above photograph where a humming bird, the plant’s pollinator, has come to sip the flower’s nectar.
 The flowers have long colorful stamens which leads to their common name of Monkey Brush.

 The next section is about the Amazon passion flowers, a favorite flower to spot in the Amazon.
-These are are different colors and some, such as the red variety above, seemingly explain their passionate name, but the name really refers to something a little more subtle.
+These are are different colors and some, such as the red variety below, seemingly explain their passionate name, but the name really refers to something a little more subtle.

 Passion Flowers are a favorite flower to see in the Amazon Rainforest and with their dramatic appearance it’s easy to see why.
 It is their appearance that led to the flowers name as the protruding colorful thorn-like structures were thought to resemble a crown of thorns worn by Jesus during his final period of life, which is known as the passion.
 Missionaries also attributed other structures of the flower to the crucifixion, such as lance-like petals.
 There are a variety of colors of the passion flower in South American forests from white through to a brilliant red.